1. Academic Validation

 Abstract

 Dipeptidyl Peptidase IV (DPP-IV; E.C.
-3.4.14.5), a serine Protease that degrades the incretin Hormones GLP-1 and GIP, is now a validated target for the treatment of type 2 diabetes.
+3.4.14.5), a serine protease that degrades the incretin Hormones GLP-1 and GIP, is now a validated target for the treatment of type 2 diabetes.
 Dipeptide boronic acids, among the first, and still among the most potent DPP-IV inhibitors known, suffer from a concern over their safety.
 Here we evaluate the potency, in vivo efficacy, and safety of a selected set of these inhibitors.
 The adverse effects induced by boronic acid-based DPP-IV inhibitors are essentially limited to what has been observed previously for non-boronic acid inhibitors and attributed to cross-reactivity with DPP8/9.
-While consistent with the DPP8/9 hypothesis, they are also consistent with cross-reactivity with some other intracellular target.
+While consistent with the DPP8/9 hypothesis, they are also consistent with cross-reactivity with some Other intracellular target.
 The results further show that the potency of simple dipeptide boronic acid-based inhibitors can be combined with selectivity against DPP8/9 in vivo to produce agents with a relatively wide therapeutic index (>500) in rodents.

 Figures